 slingshot

-A Y-shaped handheld device with an elastic band stretched between its arms, used to fire small stones or other projectiles.
+Slingshot (noun) means a Y-shaped handheld device with an elastic band stretched between its arms, used to fire small stones or other projectiles.
+Example: “The kids made a slingshot out of a forked branch and an old bike inner tube.”

-How to Use Slingshot
+How to use slingshot

 Learner’s notesIn plain EnglishA simple stone-throwing device, or (figuratively) anything that launches something forward with a burst of force.

-Word Forms
+Word forms

 slingshotted past tense, slingshots plural, slingshots singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?